3 Natural Ways to Lower Blood Pressure Without Medication

 Blood pressure is the the force exerted by the blood against the walls of our arteries as it gets pumped by the heart around our body.

 As we get on with our daily routines it's natural that this pressure rises as we walk, do work, get excited, become stressed and so on.
 But it will then reduce back down to a healthy level as we rest and cease exerting ourselves.

-However, when the pressure remains at consistently high levels, even when at rest, then this is the condition we call 'high blood pressure' or 'hypertension.'
+However, if the pressure remains at consistently high levels, even when at rest, this is the condition we call 'high blood pressure' or 'hypertension.'

-The problem with this is that the heart has to work very much harder which can lead to organ damage and other serious health issues such as:-
+The problem with this is that the heart has to work much harder, which can lead to organ damage and other serious health issues such as:

 - heart attack